Acry/rust-starter/README.md

 Simple Rust kickoff

-Rust is a general-purpose, multi-paradigm, compiled programming language sponsored by Mozilla Research.
+Rust is a general-purpose, multi-paradigm, compiled programming language with a static, strong type system.
+Sponsored by Mozilla Research.

 ## Installing Rust on Arch-Linux